 Fairbanks Tired Iron Race Rules

 Remember…This is not strictly a speed race.
-It’s a combination poker run & race.
-In other words, you have the same chance of winning the big prize by a dice roll as you do by being the first one across the finish line.
+It’s a combination of racing, with some serious “Lady Luck” thrown in.
+In other words, you have the same chance of winning the big prize by a number drawing as you do by being the first one across the finish line.
 Remember… this is about having fun and showing off some cool old iron.
 It’s not just about our grand prize.
 So please use your head and be safe.

 First of all, the following rules are subject to change by the rules committee.
 Yes, we hold the right to change the rules as we go along.
 We aim to make it both fair and fun, so don’t make an issue out of some little detail.
 Any suggestions you make, between now and race day, will be met with polite nods and possibly even be incorporated into the official rules.
 Just don’t count on it.
 The simpler… the better, as far as the unpaid race committee is concerned.